zabbix/zabbix/templates/cloud/openstack/openstack_nova_http/README.md

 If needed, you can specify an HTTP proxy for the template to use by changing the value of `{$OPENSTACK.NOVA.HTTP.PROXY}` user macro.

-For tenant usage statistics, a custom time period can be chosen for which the data will be queried.
+For tenant usage statistics, it is possible to choose a custom time period for which the data will be queried.
 This can be set with the `{$OPENSTACK.NOVA.TENANT.PERIOD}` macro value.
 The value can be one of the following:

 * `y` - current year until now;